-A liberal education should introduce students to the wide variety of social systems, institutions, and cultures around the world.
-Courses in this category will expose students to the legal, political, religious and cultural systems of a broad range of societies and help students understand how beliefs, ideas, and practices are socially organized.
+A liberal education should introduce students to cultures and societies other than the one in which they grew up.
+And for most students at the University of Virginia this means that they should be introduced to social systems, institutions, and cultures outside the United States.
+Courses in this category should expose students to the legal, political, cultural systems of a broad range of societies and help students understand how beliefs, ideas, and practices are socially organized.
 Such courses should also help students understand connections between and among different societies.